Takeminakata: Mythology

-In classical mythology
+In imperial mythology

 Parentage

 Takeminakata is portrayed in both the Kojiki and the Sendai Kuji Hongi as a son of the god Ōkuninushi, although the former does not include him in its genealogy of Ōkuninushi's children.
 The Kuji Hongi meanwhile identifies him as the son of Ōnamuchi (Ōkuninushi) with one of his wives, Nunakawahime of Koshi.

-Bout with Takemikazuchi
+Defeat by Takemikazuchi

 Takeminakata appears in both the Kojiki and the Kuji Hongi in the context of Ōkuninushi's "transfer of the land" (kuni-yuzuri) to the amatsukami, the gods of the heavenly realm of Takamagahara.

 When the heavenly deities, headed by the sun goddess Amaterasu and/or the primordial deity Takamimusubi, sent Takemikazuchi and another messenger to demand that Ōkuninushi relinquish his authority over the earthly realm of Ashihara no Nakatsukuni (the "Central Land of Reed-Plains") to Amaterasu's progeny, he told the messengers to consult his son Kotoshironushi, who immediately accepted their demands and advised his father to do likewise.
 Upon being asked if he had any other sons who ought to express their opinion, Ōkuninushi told the messengers that he had another son named Takeminakata.

 As he was saying this, this same Takeminakata-no-Kami came bearing a tremendous boulder (千引之石, chibiki no iwa, i.e. a boulder so large it would take a thousand men to pull) on his finger-tips and said:

 "Who is it who has come to our land and is talking so furtively?
 Come, let us test our strength; I will first take your arm."

 When [Takemikazuchi-no-Kami] allowed [Takeminakata-no-Kami] to take his arm, he changed it into a column of ice, then again changed it into a sword blade.
 At this, he (Takeminakata) was afraid and drew back.

 Then [Takemikazuchi-no-Kami], in his turn, demanded [the right] to take hold of the arm of Takeminakata-no-Kami.

 When he took it, it was like taking hold of a young reed; he grasped it and crushed it, throwing it aside.
 Immediately, he (Takeminakata) ran away.

 They pursued him, and caught up with him by the lake of Suwa in the land of Shinano (科野国州羽海).
 As they were about to kill him, Takeminakata-no-Kami said:

 "Pray do not kill me.
 I will go to no other place.
 Also I will not disobey the commands of my father, Ōkuninushi-no-Kami, and will not disobey the words of the words of Yae-Kotoshironushi-no-Kami.
 I will yield this Central Land of the Reed Plains in accordance with the commands of the Heavenly Deities."

 With Takeminakata's surrender, Ōkuninushi finally agreed to cede the land to the amatsukami and withdrew himself into the unseen spirit world.